-If your pump is not equipped with a pressure relief valve, the coverplate kit will be mounted on the head assembly.

-Lightly lubricate the O-rings (O) with oil and install them in the head (01A).
-Secure the coverplate (11AA) with the hardware (B).
+If your pump is not equipped with a relief valve, install the gaskets (10C) or lightly lubricate and install the O-rings (O) in the head (01AA).
+Secure the coverplate (11AA) to the head (01AA) with the hardware (B).
 Be sure that the warning plate (11AC) is attached to the coverplate.